-Five Compassionate Leadership Behaviors To Attract and Retain Top Talent
+Five Compassionate Accountability® Leadership Behaviors That Attract and Retain Top Talent

 Share via

-In a recent meeting with the VP of HR and Talent for a multinational company, she shared the struggle they are having trying to engage and retain their best talent coming out of the pandemic.
+In a recent meeting with the Vice President of HR and Talent for a multinational company, she shared the struggle they are having trying to engage and retain their best talent.
 “It’s a puzzle,” she said, “On the one hand, they want flexibility and a personal touch.
-On the other hand, they want clear expectations, challenges and a path to advancement.”
+On the other hand, they want clear expectations, challenges, and a path to advancement.”

 What Used To Work Doesn’t Work Anymore